jaekk9916/jaekk9916/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on CYSSC as a co-op student
+- 🔭 I worked on CYSSC for 4 months as a co-op developer
 - 🌱 I’m currently learning Software Engineering Technology - AI at Centennial College
 - 👯 I’m looking to collaborate on projects requiring a deep understanding of web development and AI.
 - 🤔 I’m looking for help with understanding and working on AI